cpouchon/ORTHOSKIM/README.md

 ##### 3.3.2 - Alignment

    Alignments are conducted on the selected contigs and the selected genes from [exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate), incorporating all the appropriate gaps and frameshifts, and modelling of introns, by using the *protein2genome* mode when CDS are targeted or the *genome2genome* mode for other targets.
 A *gff* output table is created in **${RES}/Mapping/[nucleus,mitochondrion,chloroplast]/** folder for each sample.
-Only sequences with a mapping score above the **$EXO_SCORE** value are kept (line 21 of the config file).
+Only sequences with a mapping score above the **$EXO_SCORE** value are kept (line 20 of the config file).
-   By default we set this score at 250.
+   By default we set this score at 50.
 We recommend to not set too high values (if the gene length is short) as a selection in alignment scores is next performed.
+Otherwise short genes could be skipped.

 ##### 3.3.3 - Genes extraction

    Extraction of selected genes is conducted from the gff table by identifying the best alignment for each covered regions of each gene.
-Type of gene structure (exon, intron or all, *i.e* exon+intron) targeted are reported in (at lines 23, 25, 28, 33, 40, 43, of the config file).
+Type of gene structure (exon, intron or all, *i.e* exon+intron) targeted are reported in (at lines 22, 24, 27, 32, 39, 42, of the config file).
 This step is conducted into multiple processors using the **<THREADS>** specified in the the *config_orthoskim.txt* file (line 3).
    For the nucrdna target, ITS1 and ITS2 barcodes are extracted from the intronic regions of rRNA probes designed during the database step.